 What To Do If You Have A Complaint

 We pride ourselves on delivering a quality service to our lay clients.
 Like all organisations we may occasionally make a mistake and we welcome your feedback and the opportunity to make amends.
-You can raise any concern directly with Christine Kings, our Commercial Director, or you can download a copy of our complaints procedure here.
+You can raise any concern directly with Rebecca Priestley, our Chief Executive, or you can download a copy of our complaints procedure here.

 For Further Information